jai-dewani/Opportunities/README.md

 # Opportunities
-A github repository which contains list of opportunities for CS students Please follow this pattern while addding new items in the list :point_down:
+A github repository which contains list of opportunities for CS students.
+Please follow this pattern while addding new items in the list :point_down: